 What role will the HR team play in e-learning?

 While on the face of it, the rise of e-learning might seem to spell the end of HR’s involvement in training, the department will have a few crucial roles to play despite the integration of online work into the process.

 The HR department’s first and foremost responsibility should be the wellbeing of the company’s employees.
 Ensuring that the company is an inclusive and accessible place to work will always be a job for humans, not for machines.
-Here are a few ways the HR department can facilitate online training courses without providing the bulk of the training themselves.
+Additionally, the HR team should ensure things such as paystubs paid on time, annual leave, etc. Here are a few ways the HR department can facilitate online training courses without providing the bulk of the training themselves.

 Complement e-learning with face-to-face training sessions